 your educational goals and get the career you’ve always wanted.

 CCSD offers the convenience, flexibility, and employment- focused education you need to launch a better career—faster.
 You can finish your degree in as few as 20 months!3

 In addition, our flexible courses allow you to arrange your classes according to your schedule.
-Go to school during the day, in the evening, or online.4
+Go to school during the day or in the evening.

 Our programs are designed for employment in some of today’s most rewarding job fields, without elective courses that you don’t need or want.
 Your program will help prepare you for your career in Southern California and beyond.